usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/AbstractDataType/AbstractDataType.md

 .Details

 .Description
-An http://en.wikipedia.org/wiki/Abstract_data_type[Abstract Data Type] is a mathematical description of a structure that can be implemented in various ways.
+An [Abstract Data Type](http://en.wikipedia.org/wiki/Abstract_data_type) is a mathematical description of a structure that can be implemented in various ways.
 For instance, a stack data type can be characterized by `empty` (the empty stack), two functions `push` and `pop` and axioms that define them.
 At the implementation level, a stack can be implemented using a list, array or something else.